IamKay/100DaysOfCode/README.md

 * Day 73
   > Learnt Wordpress today.
 Friend had a doubt so i had to learn it first (i was postponing wordpress for a while, so win win).
 So now i know the basics and i'm glad i didn't learn it before.
 Now beginning the work on the project too.

+* Day 74
+  > Did some video watching for some JS logic i need for making a image slider (not really a simple one) for a friend.
+It includes touch and gesture support as well so got to carry extra weight of jQuery-UI.
+Sad.
+Other than that, didn;t write any meaningful code.